-1. Why do companies holding oil tickets domestically need to address additional requirements?
-Why don’t offshore companies also have those requirements?
+Why do entities holding oil tickets domestically need to address additional requirements?
+Why don’t offshore entities also have those requirements?

-The department needs to ensure that it achieves value for taxpayers’ money when purchasing oil tickets.
+The Department of Industry, Science, Energy and Resources needs to ensure that it achieves value for taxpayers’ money when purchasing oil tickets.

 Oil tickets purchased from overseas are automatically counted by the International Energy Agency (IEA) as additional to Australia’s domestic stocks and accordingly reduce Australia’s compliance gap.

-All companies submitting an application in the registration process will be required to provide information to determine that the entity is established, reputable and financially stable.
+All entities submitting an application in the registration process will be required to provide information to determine that the entity is established, reputable and financially stable.

 Australian entities will also need to provide documents with information on where the stock will be stored and how it is ‘additional’ to previous and forecast commercial oil stocks.

-All companies considering submitting a response in the registration stage should review the registration documentation as it outlines the information that needs to be provided.
+All entities considering submitting a response in the registration stage should review the registration documentation as it outlines the information that needs to be provided.

-Details of the timing of each stage of this procurement process can be found on our website www.energy.gov.au/government-priorities/international-activity/oil-stock-ticketing
+Details of the timing of each stage of this procurement process can be found at oil stock ticketing.

 Registration applicants may request amendments to the relevant template oil stock ticket contract or general terms and conditions.

-However, as stated in the registration document, the department’s strong preference is for no changes to be made to the department’s template.
+However, as stated in the registration document, the department’s strong preference is not to change the department’s template.

-Changes may be considered on a limited basis only, in the department’s absolute discretion.
+Changes may be considered on a limited basis only, at the department’s absolute discretion.

-Among other requirements, applicants must have reached in-principle agreement with the Department on the terms of the relevant template oil stock ticket contract and the general terms and conditions by the end of the clarification period to be eligible to participate in the following tender.
+Among other requirements, applicants must have reached in-principle agreement with the department on the terms of the relevant template oil stock ticket contract and the general terms and conditions by the registration lodgement date to be eligible to become registered to participate in the following tender.

 Yes.
-Only companies that have been successfully registered prior to closure of the clarification period will be provided with details of, and invited to participate in, the RFT process.
+Only entities that have been successfully registered will be provided with details of, and invited to participate in, the RFT process.

-7. My company tried to register after the clarification period, can we participate in this procurement?
+My company tried to register after the registration lodgement date, can we participate in this procurement?

-Companies that register after the clarification period may be able to participate in any future procurements (if any), and are encouraged to visit www.energy.gov.au/government-priorities/international-activity/oil-stock-ticketing for updates on future timings.
+Subject to successful registration, these entities may be able to participate in future procurements (if any), and are encouraged to visit oil stock ticketing for updates on future procurement rounds.

-All completed registration forms should be submitted via oil.tickets [at] environment.gov.au.
+All completed registration forms should be submitted via firstname.lastname@example.org

-While lodgement of these documents must occur no later than 10.00am, local time in Canberra (12.00am GMT time) on 11 July 2018, you are strongly encouraged to submit your registration application as early as possible.
-Registrations applications will be processed in the order that they are received.
+While lodgement of these documents must occur by no later than this time, entities are strongly encouraged to submit their registration application as early as possible.
+Registration applications will be processed in the order they are received.

-- companies offering to hold stocks in Australia; and
+- entities offering to hold stocks in Australia

-- companies offering to hold stocks in a country that has a government-to-government arrangement between the Australian Government and the host government.
+- entities offering to hold stocks in a country that has a government-to-government arrangement between the Australian Government and the host government

 At present, the following countries have a government-to-government arrangement with the Australian Government: